Please submit all articles via the Global Perspectives manuscript submission website (hosted by ScholarOne, and opens in a new window).

-We do not have arbitrary restrictions on manuscript length, but a guideline of 5,000-10,000 words.
+We do not have arbitrary restrictions on manuscript length, but general guidelines are 5,000-10,000 words for Research Articles and Review Articles, and 1,000-2,500 words for Research Briefs & Insights.
 However, we do ask you to employ a clear and concise writing style—please note that a request to be more concise is legitimate feedback during the review process, despite no arbitrary word restrictions being in place.

 All submissions should begin with the following sections: